-At High Point University the advising process consist of two parties working diligently and collectively together – the ADVISOR and the ADVISEE.
+At High Point University the advising process consists of two parties working diligently and collectively together – the ADVISOR and the ADVISEE.
 Each party has responsibilities and obligations to perform in this joint process.

 ADVISEE: A student who has final responsibility for all decisions made related to their academics.
-The student is responsible for seeking advice and assistance from the advisor, knowing university rules and regulations, checking their university MyStuff and e-mail accounts for University communications, and maintaining accurate personal information (address, phone, etc.) on the university system.
+The student is responsible for seeking advice and assistance from the advisor, knowing university rules and regulations, checking their university Student Planning and e-mail accounts for University communications, and maintaining accurate personal information (address, phone, etc.) on the university system.

 Learning Outcomes from the Advisement Experience